Summer Tips for Good Oral Hygiene

 It would also help to make sure that your kitchen at home is stocked with healthy options.
 Have fruits and vegetables available as an alternative to candy and cookies.

-If you have a child or children, consider scheduling a dental check-up and cleaning at the end of the school year in May or June.
-Start the summer with a clean bill of dental health, so that you don’t end up spending your summer vacation with a child nursing a toothache.
+If you have a child or children, consider scheduling a dental appointment at the end of the school year in May or June.
+Start the summer with a clean bill of dental health, so that you don’t end up spending your summer vacation with a child nursing a toothache!